mdub/clamp/README.markdown

 Options are declared using the `option` method.
 The three required arguments are:

   1. the option switch (or switches),
-  2. a short description of the option argument type, and
+  2. an option argument name
-  3. a description of the option itself
+  3. a short description

 For example: